Experienced Atlanta Family and Immigration Law

 Understanding The Process

-Our attorneys have the experience and knowledge needed to handle these difficult cases.
+Our Atlanta family and immigration law attorneys have the experience and knowledge needed to handle these difficult cases.
 First of all, it is important to understand what family-based immigration is and how it works.
 It requires at least two family members; one is known as a petitioner and one is known as a beneficiary.
 The petitioner has to be either a U.S. citizen or a lawful permanent resident.
 The beneficiary is a foreign family member who wants to work and reside in the United States.

 There are two categories: immediate relative or family preference.
 If you are a spouse, parent or child of a U.S. citizen, you are considered an immediate relative.
 All other relationships are considered as family preference.
 There is no limit to the amount of immediate relative visas given out each year.
 On the other hand, the visas given to those considered to be family preference are numbered.
 Regardless, we can help you through this process from beginning to end.

 What Our Clients Say

 Family-based immigration (sometimes referred to as a family-based petition) is a process through which individuals can be granted certain immigration statuses based on the U.S. residency status of a family member.
 Through family-based immigration, those seeking to come to the U.S. can receive a green card through either an adjustment of status or consular processing.
 An adjustment of status means that an unlawful or non-permanent resident currently living in the U.S. has their status officially changed to permanent resident.
 Consular processing refers to individuals who are coming to the U.S. from another country through a U.S embassy or consulate.